MYAirline: Fleet development

 MYAirline operated an all Airbus A320 fleet.
 The carrier affirmed that the usage of a single-type of narrow-body aircraft is suitable to accommodate their low-cost airline module.
 It was held that by handling a common fleet, the crew would develop an expertise on the type of aircraft.
 Thus, resulting a lower turnaround time, as well as a high utilization rate and a low unit cost.
 At present, its aircraft are leased from several sources, including Aircastle Limited and Genesis Lease.
-By the end of 2023, the airline projected to had 20 aircraft it its fleet network, and within the next 2 years, the number was expected to rise for a total of 50 aircraft, and 80 aircraft by 2027.
+By the end of 2023, the airline projected to have 20 aircraft in its fleet network, and within the next 2 years, the number was expected to rise for a total of 50 aircraft, and 80 aircraft by 2027.
 However, on October 12, 2023, the airline went bankrupt with nine of its aircraft facing returning to lessor due to unpaid payments.